Skip to main content

 Refinancing replaces one or more existing loans with a new loan at a different interest rate and term.
 This makes sense when you can qualify for a significantly lower interest rate, typically at least 1 to 2 percentage points below your current rate.
 Private lenders offer refinancing for both federal and private student loans.

 Be cautious about refinancing federal loans with a private lender.
 You permanently lose access to federal benefits including income-driven repayment plans, Public Service Loan Forgiveness, and federal forbearance and deferment options.
 Only refinance federal loans if you have stable high income and would not benefit from these protections.

-We have a companion piece on when debt consolidation makes sense that expands on this idea.
-Data from the CFPB supports this approach for most households.
+If you hold private loans specifically, our deep dive into strategies for dealing with private student loan debt covers negotiation tactics and repayment options unique to private lenders.
 Refinancing private student loans is almost always worth exploring if your credit score and income have improved since you originally borrowed.
 Even a 1 percent rate reduction on a 50,000 dollar loan saves approximately 5,000 dollars over a 10-year repayment period.
-Shop multiple lenders and compare offers before committing.

 Written by